Vedparkash5/Teiko-Technical/README.md

    ```bash
    python -m streamlit run dashboard.py
    ```
    You should see a popup on the bottom right corner which says 'Your application running on port 8501 is available'.
 Click the green button that says open in browser.
+Dashboard will open on a new page.
 5. Analysis code for Parts 2-4 can be found on analysis.ipynb Jupyter notebook

 ---